 2) if the CONFIGURATION UPDATE COMMAND message does not include the 5G-GUTI IE and:

-i) the CONFIGURATION UPDATE COMMAND message does not contain the Allowed NSSAI IE, the Rejected NSSAI IE, or the Extended rejected NSSAI IE, the network shall abort the procedure; or
+i) the CONFIGURATION UPDATE COMMAND message does not contain the Allowed NSSAI IE, the Rejected NSSAI IE, the Extended rejected NSSAI IE, or the Updated PEIPS assistance information IE, the network shall abort the procedure; or

-ii) the CONFIGURATION UPDATE COMMAND message contains the Allowed NSSAI IE, the Rejected NSSAI IE, or the Extended rejected NSSAI IE, the network shall either abort the procedure or retransmit the CONFIGURATION UPDATE COMMAND message on expiry of the timer T3555.
+ii) the CONFIGURATION UPDATE COMMAND message contains the Allowed NSSAI IE, the Rejected NSSAI IE, the Extended rejected NSSAI IE, or the Updated PEIPS assistance information IE, the network shall either abort the procedure or retransmit the CONFIGURATION UPDATE COMMAND message on expiry of the timer T3555.
 The retransmission shall not be repeated more than four times.
 If the retransmission is repeated for four times, the network shall abort the procedure.

 c) Generic UE configuration update and UE initiated de-registration procedure collision.